Frequently Asked Questions

 Our staff wants to design a successful camp experience for every child.
 The IEP contains valuable information on how a child learns, what skills are lagging and what accommodations he/she needs to be successful.
-Our staff is trained on confidentiality only those staff who "need to know" the information contained in the documents have access.
-Copies of your original documents are appreciated, but we can also scan your originals and return them to you on the first day of camp.
+Our staff is trained on confidentiality and only those staff who "need to know" the information contained in the documents have access.
 Learn more about the benefits & services to campers with special needs on our Our Campers page.

 Why do neurotypical siblings/peer role models gain from attending camp?

 Neurotypical siblings of campers with special needs and peer models, gain a unique experience in which they learn leadership skills, empathy, and flexibility with others while having fun and creating new friendships.
 All campers receive a camp t-shirt, all supplies needed for camp, hours of engaging group activities and projects, and a group picture of all our campers and staff.
 Many siblings and peers return to camp year after year and often become Camp Counselor/Volunteers at age 13.
 Learn more about the benefits & services to campers for neurotypical siblings/peer role models on our Our Campers page.